Chart Color Schemes

 Rozelle displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Rozelle's dwelling structures, as per the latest Census, consisted of 24.6% houses and 75.4% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 30.0% houses and 70.0% other dwellings.
-Home ownership in Rozelle stood at 26.6%, similar to Sydney metro, with mortgaged dwellings at 33.1% and rented ones at 40.3%.
-The median monthly mortgage repayment was $3,500, aligning with the Sydney metro average, while the median weekly rent was $650 compared to Sydney metro's $600.
-Nationally, Rozelle's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.
+Rozelle's dwelling structure, as per the latest Census, consisted of 24.6% houses and 75.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 30.0% houses and 70.0% other dwellings.
+Home ownership in Rozelle was at 26.6%, similar to Sydney metro.
+Mortgaged dwellings accounted for 33.1% and rented ones for 40.3%.
+The median monthly mortgage repayment was $3,500, aligning with the Sydney metro average.
+The median weekly rent was $650, compared to Sydney metro's $600.
+Nationally, Rozelle's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing